daronphang/programming-resources/networking/protocols/layer7/HTTP/HTTP.md

 - Accept-Charset
 - Content-Type
 - Location: URL for the browser to redirect to when it receives a 301
+- Content-Encoding: Lets the recipient know how to decode the data to obtain the original content

 ## What can be controlled by HTTP